ericvicenti/ssh-keygen/README.md

 ### Parameters

 * location, desired location for the key.
-The public key will be at the location + `.pub`
+The public key will be at the location + `.pub`, defaults temp dir
 * read, should the callback have the key files read into it, defaults true
 * force, destroy pre-existing files with the location name and the public key name, defaults true
-* destroy, destroy the key files once they have been read
+* destroy, destroy the key files once they have been read, defaults false
-* comment, the comment that should be embedded into the key
+* comment, the comment that should be embedded into the key, defaults empty
 * password, the password for the key, defaults empty

 ### Note